nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_data_mode.rst

 Exiting data mode
 =================

-To exit data mode, the MCU sends the termination command set by the :ref:`CONFIG_SLM_DATAMODE_TERMINATOR <CONFIG_SLM_DATAMODE_TERMINATOR>` configuration option over UART and also applies the silence period set by the :ref:`CONFIG_SLM_DATAMODE_SILENCE <CONFIG_SLM_DATAMODE_SILENCE>` option, both before and after the termination command.
+To exit data mode, the MCU sends the termination command set by the :ref:`CONFIG_SLM_DATAMODE_TERMINATOR <CONFIG_SLM_DATAMODE_TERMINATOR>` configuration option over UART.

+The pattern string could be sent alone or as an affix to the data.

 When instructed to exit data mode, the SLM application returns the AT command response ``OK``.